Ivan Petch: Corruption

 On 30 June 2014, the Independent Commission Against Corruption issued findings that Petch had acted corruptly during his 2012/13 term as Mayor.
 Petch rejected the findings, confirming he was launching legal action in the NSW Supreme Court and said it "beggars belief" that ICAC could accuse him of acting corruptly "after 37 years of representing the residents honestly and sincerely".
 On 28 November 2014, the Supreme Court of New South Wales dismissed Petch's challenge.
 Petch resigned from the Ryde City Council with effect from 1 December 2014.

 In October 2018, a 12-person jury found Petch guilty of "making an unwarranted demand with menaces" while he was Ryde mayor in May 2013, by suggesting the council's then acting general manager might not get a permanent job unless she made a decision favouring his financial interests.
-He avoided jail time but will serve a supervised two-year corrections order in the community.
+He avoided jail time but would serve a supervised two-year corrections order in the community.
 NSW District Court Judge Nicole Noman said on Monday the former mayor's behaviour conveyed "a sense of entitlement" and a "preparedness to manipulate others for his advantage".

-In December 2019, Petch was sentenced to a 18 month imprisonment for lying to the Independent Commission Against Corruption during both private and public hearings in 2013.
+In December 2019, Petch was sentenced to a 18-month imprisonment for lying to the Independent Commission Against Corruption during both private and public hearings in 2013.